 Raised beds will protect your plants from wind, and will also protect them from some pests (such as rabbits), which cannot climb or jump the walls.

 If you decide to go this route, you may also want to use raised bed liners.
 For more information, check out my article on raised bed liners.

 Build A Semi-Permeable Wall

 Instead of a hedgerow, you can build a wall of stone or brick on one or more sides of your garden.
 The wall should have some spaces in it, since you want to mitigate the wind while allowing some through.

-Without some spaces in the wall, you can end up with even stronger winds going around or over the wall, which can cause even more damage.
+Without some spaces in the wall, you may end up with stronger winds going around or over the wall, which can cause even more damage.

 When choosing the location for your garden, keep a couple of things in mind.

 First of all, if your yard is sloped, then put your garden on the hillside.
 The plants will be exposed to less extreme winds than if they were at the “top of the hill” or “bottom of the valley”.

 Also, consider planting your garden on the south side of your home, garage, shed, barn, or another structure.
 This will protect your plants from harsh north winds.
 Just don’t plant so close that you block out the sun!

 Now that you have some ideas on how to protect your plants from wind damage, it’s time to get out there and do the work.